carloslabra/pa-documentation/manual/post/post_processing_options_frame1.md

 the case of the experimental liggghts dump file, the file extension expected is (.p).

 * **Process Contact Files.** [on/off] This options activates the processing of particle-particle and particle- wall contact files if they are detected.
-P4 assumes that contact files have the same name that the particle files, with extensions .p3c and .p3w
+Particle-Analytics assumes that contact files have the same name that the particle files, with extensions .p3c and .p3w

 ##### READING TIME STEPS